Solange II

 Re Wünsche Handelsgesellschaft (22 October 1986) BVerfGE 73, 339, is a German constitutional law and EU law case, popularly known as Solange II, concerning the conflict of law between the German national legal system and European Union law.

 Facts

-An EC import licensing system was challenged in the German Court.
-The ECJ held that the system was valid in Wünsche Handelsgesellschaft v Germany.
+The appellant applied for an import license and was refused.
+The appellant challenged the import licensing regime (Regulation 2107/74) in the Frankfurt Administrative Court (Verwaltungsgericht), but the case was dismissed.
+The court held that the regulation was passed in accordance with the objectives of art.
+39 EC (art.
+45 TFEU).

+The case was appealed to the Federal Supreme Administrative Court (Bundesverwaltungsgericht), which suspended the case and sent a preliminary reference to the European Court of Justice (ECJ).
+The ECJ responded that the regulation was valid.
+In response, the appellant appealed to the German Federal Constitutional Court (GFCC, BVerfG, Bundesverfassungsgericht), citing several breaches of German constitutional rights.
+The appellant claimed that, following with the judgment of Solange I, the GFCC should disapply EU law which conflicts with the fundamental rights protection afforded in the German Basic Law (Grundgesetz).

 Judgment

+German Federal Constitutional Court

-The Federal Constitutional Court (Bundesverfassungsgericht) held that it would not give close scrutiny now.
-It considered, since the 1974 decision, the ECJ’s development of protection for fundamental rights, the adoption of declarations on rights and democracy by the Community institutions, and that all EC Member States had acceded to the European Convention on Human Rights.
+The Federal Constitutional Court (Bundesverfassungsgericht) ultimately rejected the complaint.
+It considered, since the 1974 Solange I decision, the ECJ’s development of protection for fundamental rights, the adoption of declarations on rights and democracy by the Community institutions, and that all EC Member States had acceded to the European Convention on Human Rights.